yuyaslabo/VaM_ML_Skeleton_Engine/README.md

 - LDR
 - NLvam
 - VamTimbo

-[ Demo Video Assets ]
-- Xspada: SugarPublic (Character Look used in the video) The training data consists exclusively of Free/CC-licensed content; no Paid/Premium assets were used.
+The training data consists exclusively of Free/CC-licensed content; no Paid/Premium assets were used.
 To respect the original licenses, this resource is distributed under CC BY-NC-ND.

 [ Setup & Demo Video ]